DesperatePeter/starsector-advanced-weapon-control/README.md

 - Add ability to issue fire modes to AI-controlled allied ships **DONE**
 - Add weapon-blacklist for other mods such that their weapons stay unaffected by fire modes from this mod **DONE**
 - Automatically load fire modes on ship deployment **DONE**
-- Add a GUI to set fire modes in the ship refit editor (might be difficult)
+- Add a GUI to set fire modes in the ship refit editor (probably not going to happen unless I stumble upon a good solution)
+- Fire mode settings as hullmods (I don't want to do 7 groups x 7 fire modes hullmods, I'll try to think of something clever)

 ## Known Issues ##